Tubitv/TubiPlayer/README.md

 # How to use
 Different application often requires different sets of rules and logic to satisfy business requirements, as the result, Tubiplayer was build to provide high degree of customization.
 However, highly customized code if not managed well can quickly turn into nightmare.
-Therefore, Tubiplayer leverages a third party Dependency Injection framework: **Dagger** to provide the best of both worlds.(If you are not familiar with using dagger, please take sometime to learn it, because it is a very good tool to reduce complexity, testing, and other software development merits)
+Therefore, Tubiplayer leverages a third party Dependency Injection framework:[Dagger](https://github.com/google/dagger) to provide the best of both worlds.(If you are not familiar with using dagger, please take sometime to learn it, because it is a very good tool to reduce complexity, testing, and other software development merits)

-There is quick step by step use:
+### Different use cases:
-1. Currently, the whole playback experience is handled within an Activity: ***DoubleViewTubiPlayerActivity***, the idea is that you want to play some source, you create a instance of ***MediaModel***, which includes information of the video, and you pass it in as a extra in intent, with the Key **TubiPlayerActivity.TUBI_MEDIA_KEY**
+1. If you just simply want to play a video without any interruption, simply use **MediaModel.video(name, VIDEO_URL, artwork, subtitle)** to build a mediaModel instance, then pass it in as intent extra with key **TubiPlayerActivity.TUBI_MEDIA_KEY** to start
+**DoubleViewTubiPlayerActivity**, then the code start a self contained activity to handle your playback experience

+2. In addition to play a video, if you also want to implement pre-roll, and middle-roll video ads, then there are more steps needed:
+    1. You need to know at which positions to fetch for ads, and how to fetch ads, this is been handled by **AdInterface**, you need to implement your own logic.
     2.